alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 `bash run_2Dgoogledeepdream_eval.sh /storage/2Dmodels/tree1.jpg /storage/inception5h_weights/tensorflow_inception_graph.pb /storage/test_dream 30`

 <a name="classdeepdream"></a>
+## Class-based Deep Dream
+This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network, specifically a VGG network.

 ### Evaluating 2D class-based deep dream
-This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network, specifically a VGG network.
-When using a pertained network, you first need to upload pretrained VGG neural network weights folder to `/storage` using the notebook tool in the web GUI.
+When using a pre-trained network, you first need to upload pretrained VGG neural network weights folder to `/storage` using the notebook tool in the web GUI.
 Note that the next subsection details how to train a VGG network on your own dataset.
 Note that the  input must be in RGB format (i.e., three channels).

 2D deep dream Docker container image: